LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/GettingStarted.md

  #### Vendor Interruption

 The Bot is online and will accept new conversations, but will directly escalate them to the default transfer skill, because the set up AI Vendor is not reachable/working.

  #### Service Interruption

  The Bot is in the delayed state and will not accept new conversation or process existing conversations.
-This state is a result of an interruption within the used Liveperson APIs.
+This state is a result of an interruption within Liveperson APIs/servers.

  In this state the bot will try to restart automatically once every minute until the interruption is resolved.